 A unique program to reward customers is something that can help your brand get noticed and pitch in your conversion rate optimization.

-It’s no news that it’s much easier to convert a returning customer than a first-time site visitor.
+It’s no news that converting a returning customer is much easier than a first-time site visitor.

 A compelling system of points as a reward for completing specific on-site activities or as a thank you helps make the shoppers feel positive and valued about their experiences with your brand.